 CLONE: (a) A group of vegetatively-propagated organisms consisting of an ortet and its ramets. (b) A cell line of single-cell origin. (c) A gene or piece of DNA replicated (usually) in a host bacterium.
 All imply genetically (nearly) identical material, and reproduction by mitotic division.

-COANCESTRY: Relatedness, which would result in inbreeding if the genotypes concerned mated and produced offspring.
+COANCESTRY: Relatedness between individuals due to a common ancestor(s) that which would result in inbreeding if the genotypes concerned mated and produced offspring.

 CODOMINANT: The products of both genes at a locus are expressed, often nearly equally.
 Isozymes provide an example of codominant expression.